Working students - Wages, taxes and regulations 2024

 Definition and delimitation

-Working students are students who are employed alongside their studies and enjoy a special legal status: If they work no more than 20 hours per week during the semester, they are still considered students and do not have to pay into health, long-term care and unemployment insurance.
-In addition to the theoretical input of their studies, they can therefore gain practical experience in working life.
-They can also work full-time during the semester break without losing their student status.
+Working students are students who are employed alongside their studies and enjoy a special legal status: If they do not work more than 20 hours per week during the semester, they are still considered students and do not have to pay into health, long-term care and unemployment insurance.

-Working students are not interns: As a rule, they work for the company for a longer period of time, are actively involved in the company's daily work processes, contribute to specific projects or tasks and are always remunerated in accordance with legal standards.
 Internships that are completed as part of a degree course, on the other hand, are often unpaid or only paid a small amount.
-The distinction between working student activities and internships is relevant for the legal classification of employment relationships and the associated regulations in employment, social security and tax law.
+The distinction between a working student job and an internship is relevant for the legal classification of employment relationships and the associated regulations in employment, social security and tax law.

 In the best case scenario, the work of the student trainees is geared towards the content of their studies.
 This is the only way for companies and students to benefit equally: Companies gain young people who are interested in flexible employment; students gain an insight into the world of work and can effectively contribute to the fulfillment of company goals.
-In addition, working students can have their work credited as a compulsory internship.
+In this case, working students can also have their work credited as a compulsory internship.

 In order for students to be employed as working students, they must fulfill certain requirements: